johnalison/WorkingPhilosophy/WorkingPhilosophy.md

       - Journaling
       - Read

+- How to act; how to figure out what to do.
+  Two simple (but not easy) steps:
+    -) Dont get upset
+        - Removes bias
+	- What happened had to, given what came before.
+    -) Remember your values: principle and purpose
+        - Eliminates the obviously wrong options/choices.
+	- Choose from whats left.

+- What are my values?
+   - Done Lie
+   - Look for lasting change (systems not goals)
+   - Golden rule (vail of ignorance)
+   - Strict with self/lenient with other
+   - Increace freedom/liberty when possible
+   - Equality of oppurtunity
+   - ...

 # Perfection Not required, effective self-improvement critical

-Seek out feedback loops: these give an easy path to self-improvement.
+- Seek out feedback loops: these give an easy path to self-improvement.
 However its important that the noise is low (eg: poker not for decision theory).
 Would like to put this to use with glimpses/mindfulness.

-If you need to specialize,  should specialize in being the best version of yourself.
+- If you need to specialize,  should specialize in being the best version of yourself.
 Much better/more-productive than some esoteric or politics or sports trivia.
 Positive feedback loop

-Inch-by-inch progress is made.
+- Inch-by-inch progress is made.
 “Well-being is realized by small steps, but it is no small thing” - Zeno Related is concept of compounding interest
 Get better at getting better.

-“Begin Again” - Important skill that is underappreciated, Under-utilized.
+- “Begin Again” - Important skill that is underappreciated, Under-utilized.
 Useful as a mantra anytime there is a daunting task.

-Think of life as one long training/learning period.
+- Think of life as one long training/learning period.
 Use life as a “sparing partner” that we are using to improve.
 It is important to be clear minded and respond to what is happening, but no need to take it personally.

+- Example: The American experiment.
+Country far from perfect when started (deeply flawed) with time the notion of citizen improved/expanded to be "more perfect".

 # Do not let your happiness (well-being) depend on things you cannot control